azizfcb/Abdelaziz-Dabbabi/index.md

 ```markdown
 # azicolis-checker
 ```
-This is a nodejs/puppeteer helper that bulk search and takes automated screenshots of parcels being shipped by Tunisian Post ...
+This is a nodejs/puppeteer helper that bulk searches and takes automated screenshots of parcels being shipped by Tunisian Post ...
 Available [here](https://github.com/azizfcb/azicolis-checker)

 ### Support or Contact
 Want to reach out?
-I'm all over the internet, shout out an 📧 at [dabebi.abdelaziz@gmail.com](mailto:dabebi.abdelaziz@gmail.com), ping me on [Facebook](https://www.facebook.com/fcb.simao) or [Twitter](https://twitter.com/3azzouzana) or add me on [LinkedIn](https://www.linkedin.com/in/abdelazizdabebi/) 👋👋
+I'm all over the internet, shout out an 📧 at [dabebi.abdelaziz@gmail.com](mailto:dabebi.abdelaziz@gmail.com), ping me on [Facebook](https://www.facebook.com/fcb.simao), [Twitter](https://twitter.com/3azzouzana) or add me on [LinkedIn](https://www.linkedin.com/in/abdelazizdabebi/) 👋👋